roolebo/tianocore.github.io/NetworkPkg-Getting-Started-Guide.md

 ## Using EDKII Network Stack on NT32

-To validate network stack on NT32 platform, please refer to the document [UEFI Network Stack for EDK Getting Started Guide](https://sourceforge.net/projects/network-io/files/Documents/) to build the SnpNt32Io dynamic library.
+To validate network stack on NT32 platform, please download the source code of [SnpNt32Io](https://github.com/tianocore/tianocore.github.io/wiki/Network-io) and refer to the document [UEFI Network Stack for EDK Getting Started Guide](https://sourceforge.net/projects/network-io/files/Documents/) to build the SnpNt32Io dynamic library.

 ## UEFI HTTP BOOT